PennLINC/CuBIDS/docs/usage.rst

 Customizable configuration
 ---------------------------
-``CuBIDS`` also features an optional, customizable, modality-specific configuration file.
+``CuBIDS`` also features an optional, customizable, MRI image type-specific configuration file.
-This file can be passed as an argument to cubids-group and cubids-apply using the ``–-config`` flag and allows users to customize grouping settings based on modality and parameter.
-Each ``Key Group`` is associated with one (and only one) modality, as BIDS filenames include modality-specific values as their suffixes.
+This file can be passed as an argument to cubids-group and cubids-apply using the ``–-config`` flag and allows users to customize grouping settings based on MRI image type and parameter.
+Each ``Key Group`` is associated with one (and only one) MRI image type, as BIDS filenames include MRI image type-specific values as their suffixes.
 This easy-to-modify configuration file provides several benefits to curation.
 First, it allows users to add and remove metadata parameters from the set that determines groupings.
 This can be very useful if a user deems a specific metadata parameter irrelevant and wishes to collapse